tiagomapmarques/js-boilerplate/README.md

 # Js Boilerplate
-This is a boilerplate for any javascript project.
+This is a boilerplate for any PWA project.
 Below you can find a list of _flavours_, derived from the original `develop` branch.
 Each _flavour_ will be only one commit long so you can easily diff them and see how to properly set up each of them.